magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

 {% capture difference %}
 **Important:**
 <br>
-In Thingsboard Professional Edition, the Customer can create other customer users and subcustomers.
+In IoT Hub, the Customer can create other customer users and subcustomers.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}